 Mage - Rank 2 Warrior Mage - Rank 5

-Length 250 Duration 24 hours
+Length 250 syllables Duration

-Range Caster Area of Effect 1 creature
+Range Caster Area of Effect

-Material Component Buckler up to gold edges.
-18" w/ yellow or
+5 8 Material Component Buckler up to 18" w/ yellow or gold edges.

 This spell allows a caster to equip and use a small shield.
 The shield's largest dimension may not exceed 18".
 The shield can be destroyed by a shield-destroying weapon, but is not affected by Warp Wood.
 The caster may use the shield to block or deflect any single target spellball, suffering no effect.
 However, AoE spells will still affect the caster normally.